cjlh/date-tracker/README.md

 ### Dependencies

-This script requires Python 3.
+This script requires Python 3 and the [PyYAML](https://pypi.python.org/pypi/PyYAML) module (this may be included by default with your Python 3 installation).

 ### Installation